cisco-open/k8s-objectmatcher/README.md

 Checks `selector` fields of PDB objects before comparing and removes them if they match. `reflect.DeepEquals` is used for the equality check.
 This is required because map fields using `patchStrategy:"replace"` will always diff regardless if they are otherwise equal.

+#### IgnoreField("field-name-to-ignore")

+This CalculateOption removes the field provided (as a string) in the call before comparing them.
+A common usage might be to remove the metadata fields by using the `IgnoreField("metadata")` option.

 ## Contributing